jaweria332/Face-Detection/README.md

 4. If match doesn't exist, label will not mark.

-"Test" and "Train" folder contain the images that are to be used in image-face-detection module.
+"Test" and "Train" folder contain the images that are to be used in *imag-face-detection* module.